yfzhao20/vscode-ultra-math-preview/README.md

 ## Configurations & Commands

-- You can define macros and Ultra Math Preview will automatically update.
+- You can define macros and ⚠ MANUALLY update by executing `umath.preview.reloadMacros` (*Ultra Math Preview: Reload Macros*).
+"Automatically updating macros" has been disabled, because it can affect peformance.

 ![](https://raw.githubusercontent.com/yfzhao20/vscode-ultra-math-preview/main/image/macro2.gif)